atlasphp/Atlas.Orm/docs/other.md

 You will probably want to apply some sort of filtering (validation and sanitizing) to _Row_ (and to a lesser extent _Record_) objects before they get written back to the database.
-To do so, implment or override the appropriate _TableEvents_ (or _MapperEvents_) class methods for `before` or `modify` the `insert` or `update` event.
+To do so, implement or override the appropriate _TableEvents_ (or _MapperEvents_) class methods for `before` or `modify` the `insert` or `update` event.
 Irrecoverable filtering failures should be thrown as exceptions to be caught by your surrounding application or domain logic.